sbabcoc/JUnit-Foundation/README.md

 # INTRODUCTION

 **JUnit Foundation** is a lightweight collection of JUnit watchers, interfaces, and static utility classes that supplement and augment the functionality provided by the JUnit API.
-The facilities provided by **JUnit Foundation** include method invocation hooks, test method timeout management, automatic rety of failed tests, shutdown hook installation, and test artifact capture.
+The facilities provided by **JUnit Foundation** include method invocation hooks, test method timeout management, automatic retry of failed tests, shutdown hook installation, and test artifact capture.

 ## Method Invocation Hooks